blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 	{
-	  "hex"                (string) the hex-encoded raw transaction with signature(s) "complete"           (boolean) if the transaction has a complete set of signatures "errors" : [
+	  "hex"                (string) the hex-encoded raw transaction with signature(s) "complete"           (boolean) whether the transaction has a complete set of signatures "errors" : [
 	    {
-	      "txid"           (string) the hash of the referenced, previous transaction "vout"           (numeric) the index of the output to spent and used as input "scriptSig"      (string) the hex-encoded signature script
+	      "txid"           (string) the hash of the referenced, previous transaction "vout"           (numeric) the index of the output to spend and used as input "scriptSig"      (string) the hex-encoded signature script
 	      "sequence"       (numeric) script sequence number
 	      "error"          (string) verification or signing error related to the input }
-	    ,...
+	    , ...
 	  ]
 	}